In project management, a milestone is a point of progress on the project timeline.

 In other words, milestones are key moments in the project life cycle, that is fixed in the project schedule maker that support the team’s journey towards the project’s due date.

 Milestones are used as project timeline dividers and reasons for little celebrations.
 They also help the team feel less overwhelmed.
 When there are smaller milestones on the way, instead of just one fat objective at the end, team members tend to endure less stress because they get many smaller goals instead of a single big scary task.
-So for the good of a team you can use milestones placed in the eschedule planner.
+So for the good of a team you can use milestones placed in the schedule planner.

 Milestones are usually (but not always) defined during the early days of project planning.